Home Pets Categorizer

 Once registered, the device will change its status to Connected in the Live Testing section of the OSAI app.

 On the homepage of the web app for testing, you will find a list of models that are compatible with the device you have connected.
-In this case, it is the cats-and-dogs model that you have converted earlier.
+In this case, it is the Cats-and-Dogs model that you have converted earlier.

-Download model
+Downloaded model

-Download model
+Downloaded model

 Selecting the model again will take you to the section where you can select the input data required to test the selected model.